Bridge to College

 The focus is on preparation and readiness, not acceleration or earning college credit.

-Who takes Bridge to College English?
+Who Benefits from Bridge to College English

 - Seniors planning to enroll directly in college-level English after graduation